Higher Curvature Inflation and the Species Scale: Phenomenology

 \subsection{Inflation with exponentially decaying potentials}

 The exponential decay of the species scale is bounded as

 while for a general series we have exponentially decaying potential with

-As discussed already, these two can only be matched at a point, corresponding to a species scale coming from compactification on a circle and an infinite curvature series.
+As discussed already, these two exponents can coincide only for a single value, corresponding to a species scale arising from compactification on a circle and an infinite curvature series.
 In any other case, the resulting potential will decay exponentially with rate $\beta=2(\gamma-\gamma_{sp})$.

 Here we assume we have a finite series of curvature corrections and the species scale comes from compactification on a circle $\gamma_{sp}=\frac{1}{\sqrt{6}}$.
 The spectral tilt and tensor-to-scalar ratio receive corrections of the form \cite{Lust:2023zql}